 The Finance Office will make available to each Committee monthly financial statements showing the year-to-date expenditures and obligated amounts.
 The quarterly expenditures reflected in these statements are compiled and published as the Quarterly Statement of Disbursements, which is a public document.

-Each Committee must submit to the Committee on House Administration, by the 18th of each month, an original and one copy of a report signed by the Committee Chair on the activities of the Committee during the preceding month.
+Each Committee must submit to the Committee on House Administration, the later of, the 18th of each month, or five business days after the closing of the monthly financial statement for that respective month, a report signed by the Committee Chair on the activities of the Committee during the preceding month.
 The monthly report must include the following:

 a.
 Summary of the progress of the specific investigations and studies for which funds were approved.